trufflesuite/truffle/packages/dashboard-hardhat-plugin/README.md

 information on how to modify this.

-**Note on request timeouts**: Signing transactions with MetaMask is slower than Hardhat computing signatures automatically.
+**Note on request timeouts**: Signing transactions with MetaMask is slower than Hardhat at computing signatures automatically.
 For this reason,
 @truffle/dashboard-hardhat-plugin disables request timeouts for the `truffleDashboard` network.
 You can override this if you want the timeout anyway (see below!).